MaxMeier20/MyGitNotes/raspi.md

 ### DE

-Select `alsautils xserver mpd fail2ban dropbear`in dietpi-software, to pull in dependencies not defined by the fvwm-crystal package and than `sudo apt install lxdm menu menu-xdg fvwm-crystal rox-filer xterm xscreensaver mplayer pmount`
+Select `alsautils xserver mpd fail2ban dropbear mc python3`in dietpi-software, to pull in dependencies not defined by the fvwm-crystal package and than `sudo apt install lxdm menu menu-xdg fvwm-crystal rox-filer xterm xscreensaver alsaplayer mplayer pmount`